krjayesh/Spotify-Playlist-Cover-Template/README.md

 in the top-right corner of any File page in the File Browser.
   <p align="center"><img src="https://s3.amazonaws.com/helpscout.net/docs/assets/5aa962fe2c7d3a2c4983093d/images/5daf671604286364bc90bf0d/file-VdqebovbA5.png"></p>
 2. Select the file(s) from the dialog window and click <b>Open</b> to start the import process
+3. Depending on the file size this can take a couple of seconds to import.
+Click Done to return to the File Browser.